 This program works to prevent and control infectious diseases such as HIV/AIDS, viral hepatitis, influenza and other vaccine preventable illnesses, tuberculosis, emerging infections, and foodborne illnesses.
 This program includes Communicable Disease Control, the Office of AIDS, the Office of Binational Border Health, and the Office of Refugee Health.

 4045032 - Family Health:

-This program works to improve health outcomes and reduce disparities in access to health care for low-income families, including women of reproductive age, pregnant and breastfeeding women, and infants, children, and adolescents and their families.
-This program is comprised of the Genetic Disease Screening Program; the Maternal, Child and Adolescent Health Program; and the Women, Infants, and Children Supplemental Nutrition Program.
+This program works to improve health outcomes and reduce disparities in health outcomes for girls and women of reproductive age, pregnant and postpartum women, infants, children, and adolescents and their families.
+This program includes Genetic Disease Screening; Maternal, Child and Adolescent Health; and the Special Supplemental Nutrition Program for Women, Infants, and Children.

 4045041 - Health Statistics and Informatics: